linda-seiter/CMSC115_2258/unit7_project/README.md

 Implement the `getPerformanceSummary` method to evaluate an individual's fitness performance based on push-ups and sit-ups.
 The method should:
   - Take the individual's name, number of push-ups, and sit-ups, and minimum push-ups and sit-ups as parameters.
-  - Compare their performance against the minimum required push-ups and sit-ups to determine Pass/Fail status.
+  - Compare their performance against the minimum required push-ups **and** sit-ups to determine Pass/Fail status.
+Both thresholds must be met to pass.
   - Return a formatted string indicating their name, the number of push-ups and sit-ups performed, and their Pass/Fail status formatted as shown:
     <br>"Name - Push-ups: X, Sit-ups: Y - Status"

-Sample Method Calls and Expected Results**
 | **Method Call**  | **Expected Output** |
 |------------------|----------------------|
 | `getPerformanceSummary("Alpha", 20, 30, 15, 25)`  | `Alpha - Push-ups: 20, Sit-ups: 30 - Pass` |